 Colorectal cancer is a cancer affecting the colon or rectum.
-Also known as bowel, colon or rectal cancer, it occurs when cancerous cells form in the lining of the colon or rectal wall.
+Also known as bowel, colon or rectal cancer, it occurs when cancerous cells form in the inner lining of the colon or rectal wall.

 Colorectal cancer is one of the most common cancers in the UAE in both men and women.
 It usually affects people over the age of 40 and the number of cases has increased over the last decade according to the Department of Health.
+However, the number of cases of colorectal cancer in younger age groups is also on the rise.

 Screening tests can detect colorectal cancer early and can increase chances of successful treatment and survival.
 Regular screening can also reduce your risk of developing colorectal cancer altogether.